Cimmerian-Iter/Vita-troubleshooting-guide/plugins-related-problem/error-when-using-autoplugin.md

 ## What is a plugin?

-you may have already encountered it through the PSP area, plugins are micro programm that runs in background and enhance your experience.
-It's purpose can be various like dealing witht the overclock, modification of the live area or native function (like the screenshot or music player).
+you may have already encountered it through the PSP area, plugins are micro program that runs in background and enhance your experience.
+It's purpose can be various like dealing with the overclock, modification of the live area or native function (like the screenshot or music player).
 They are essentials nowadays.
 They are loaded by the framework Taihen thanks to the effort of the Molecule Team.\
 There is two types of plugins.

 SKPRX : those are kernel plugins, most commons nowadays, it modify the overall functions of the vita.
 Like nonpdrm fake the drm system, storagemgr load the sd2vita as a memorycard, and more.
 They need a reboot between the installation to run.
 (Or use xerpi plugin loader)